cloudify-cosmo/docl/README.md

 docl bootstrap
 ```

 `bootstrap` accepts a `--serve-resources-tar` flag that will download the resources tar locally and will act as a local file server during the bootstrap process.
-The resources tar will not be re-downloaded if it already exists unless the invalidate cache flag is supplied as well.
+The resources tar will not be re-downloaded if it already exists unless the invalidate cache flag (`--serve-resources-tar-invalidate-cache`) is supplied as well.

 ### `docl prepare`
 If you want to bootstrap on your own, create an empty container (CentOS 7 with systemd and ssh enabled suitable for bootstrap), by